nocategory/rokett/README.md

 ### ABANDONED:
 This project was abandoned since its only purpose was to serve as a learning experience and as a small academic project.
-Now that it has ended, there is no purpose in continuing the project.
+Now that such has ended, there is no purpose in continuing the project.